Laird-Expert/Laird-API/task/allocate-resource_json.md

 Notes
 ----

-NOTE: 204 No Content means there has been an error and nothing has been booked.
+If you get a HTTP status code of 204 this means there has been an error and the inspection has not been booked for that date.

+If you require a specific date and get this result please contact the our logistics department to arrange the inspection.